Columbus Water Quality at a Glance

 • Let water sit uncovered at room temperature before drinking

-• Use a basic carbon filter if preferred
+• Use a basic activated carbon filter — the most practical and affordable solution

 Contaminants of Concern